MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 * You're responsible to ensure that the updated links to terms of use or privacy policy are valid.

-* In case the app developer no longer allows a field to be customizable, a message appears on the app details page notifying the admin.
-Your changes to the field revert to the value set by the developer.
+* In case the app developer no longer allows a field to be customizable, a message appears on the app details page to notify you.
+Your changes to the app revert to the value set by the developer.

 * We recommend testing app customization changes in a test tenant before making these changes in your production environment.
 To get a test tenant, follow the instructions at [create your test tenant](/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant).